Swastik124/speech-to-text-transcription/README.md

-# speech-to-text-transcription using Arduino IDE with ESP 32
+# speech-to-text-transcription using ESP 32 in Ardunio IDE